Jorge Diaz (actor)

-Jorge Diaz is a Mexican-American actor.
-He has had roles in the films Paranormal Activity: The Marked Ones and The 33, and the drama miniseries The Long Road Home.
+Jorge Diaz is an American actor.
+He has had roles in the films Paranormal Activity: The Marked Ones and The 33, the drama miniseries The Long Road Home, and The Epic Tales of Captain Underpants.

 Career

 Diaz had recurring roles in the television shows Days of Our Lives, Jane the Virgin and the Hulu drama East Los High, and has provided voice work for the animated shows Elena of Avalor, The Lion Guard, and Lost in Oz.
 His guest appearances include roles in Arrested Development and The Good Place.